Jerry Haldi

 Jerry Haldi (ג'רי האלדי; 14 August 1935 – 8 September 2019), also known as Gerry Haldi or Gerry Chaldi, was an Israeli football player and manager.

 Personal life

 Gerry Chaldi was born on 14 August 1935 in Paris, France.
 He had two children from his first marriage, and one child from his second marriage.
 He had two grandchildren from his eldest child.

+Death

 He died in Sydney on 8 September 2019 after a brief illness.